mmf289/Growth-rate-as-a-link-between-microbial-diversity-and-soil-biogeochemistry/README.md

 This repo contains code necessary to recreate Figure 2 in ["Growth rate as a link between microbial diversity and soil biogeochemistry"](https://doi.org/10.1038/s41559-024-02520-7)

 Code to perform additional analyses used in the manuscript is coming soon.
-If you need additional information in the mean time, please feel free to reach out to me at ["megan.foley@unil.ch"](megan.foley@unil.ch)
+If you need additional information in the mean time, please feel free to reach out to me at [megan.foley@unil.ch](megan.foley@unil.ch)

 ## Manuscript overview